 In order to be considered for one of our modified tricycles, please complete the following steps:

-- Download our intake forms and complete them in their entirety, especially the accurate height and weight of your child.
+- Download our application and complete them in their entirety, especially the accurate height and weight of your child.

 - Return completed forms and signed doctor’s note to the J (1160 Dickinson Street, Springfield, MA, 01108) or sending it via fax at (413) 739-4747.

 - Book an appointment to pick up your tricycle!
 After all of your paperwork has been received, you will be contacted to confirm receipt of the paperwork and we’ll let you know when a tricycle becomes available.